Glinkis/create-ts-library/README.md

 └─ tsconfig.json
 ```

-Use `create-ts-library --build` to build your library for distribution.
+Use `create-ts-library build` to build your library for distribution.

 This will output multiple different consumable versions of the library into the `dist` folder.
 The consumable versions are: